Beyond borders: refugee stories of hope, strength and change

 Anoud builds a safe learning space for children

-She founded the an educational centre, to provide after school tutoring and, more importantly, a safe learning space for her community children.
+She founded an educational centre, to provide after school tutoring and, more importantly, a safe learning space for her community children.

 “My story is more than just about a school.
 It’s about the transformative power of education and the importance of community-led solutions,” explains Anoud.